 \section{Combinatorial properties of Askey--Wilson polynomials}

-In this section we study in more details the weight system \( w^{AW,H} \) in \Cref{thm:1} for the mixed moment \( \sigma^{AW,H}_{n,k} \) of Askey--Wilson polynomials relative to continuous \( q \)-Hermite polynomials.
+In this section, we study in more detail the weight system \( w^{AW,H} \) in \Cref{thm:1} for the mixed moment \( \sigma^{AW,H}_{n,k} \) of Askey--Wilson polynomials relative to continuous \( q \)-Hermite polynomials.
 We then find a more efficient combinatorial model for \( \sigma^{AW,H}_{n,k} \).
-Using our new combinatorial model we give the first combinatorial proof of the well known fact that the mixed moments (and hence the coefficients as well) of Askey--Wilson polynomials are symmetric in \( a,b,c,d \).
+Using our new combinatorial model we give the first combinatorial proof of the well-known fact that the mixed moments (and hence the coefficients as well) of Askey--Wilson polynomials are symmetric in \( a,b,c,d \).
 As applications we also find some interesting properties of Askey--Wilson polynomials.